RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 Usually the credit card holder is stressed to protect the assets trusted to the bank, therefore one of the requirements for the interaction with the dispute system is the constant feedback to the customer, informing the latest status of the dispute.
 E.g., who is currently processing the dispute, is additional information from the customer required, has the dispute been automatically accepted, has something gone wrong with the dispute, etc.

 Most of the complexity with the CC Dispute process comes from the fact that is a multi-step process where every dispute is a one-off situation, the actual outcome of the dispute is a result of the interactions between the different actors and the decision logic.
 On top of that, the information regarding the case should be available with every interaction.
-Everyone needs to look at the same data and be observers of changes in it.
+Everyone needs to look at the same data and be observers of updates in it.

 The **actors** that we can identify are: